kristenmaskery/Amazon_Vine_Analysis/README.md

 **3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?**

-Overall, approximately 0.24% of the total 5-star reviews were from Vine members, and 99.76% of the reviews were from non-Vine members
+Overall, approximately 0.24% of the total 5-star reviews were from Vine members, and 99.76% of the reviews were from non-Vine members.

 ![code_support:](./Resources/code_support.png)